 It is assumed by most people with personal experience of psychic phenomena that the confession itself was a hoax coordinated by the skeptics who rented and rigged the hall.
 One of the event organizers was a dentist who was an amateur magician.
 He tried, without much success, to warm up the audience for an hour by revealing the tricks of the trade, but was booed off the stage by a rowdy crowd who really wanted to see the main event.

-It is also interesting to note that $1500 in 1888 could be used to buy what in 2021 would be $43,671.95 of real goods.
+It is also interesting to note that $1500 in 1888 would be worth $56,355 in 2022 dollars.
 It was a sum which would be very enticing to a pair of impoverished, chronic alcoholics.
 Accounts of the event at the New York Academy of Music suggest some serious cheating on the part of the skeptics that sponsored it.
 Maggie confessed onstage that the girls had produced all the raps by “cracking their toes.”
 She proved this at the Academy by “producing” loud rapping noises which emanated from various remote locations all over the huge hall.

 Today, only committed skeptics would be willing to believe that this was not done with stooges stationed under the stage and around the walls of the hall, but in 1888, the public was awash in the mythology that vaudeville ventriloquists could “throw their voices” to remote locations.
 If they could do this with their voices, why couldn’t the girls do it with the cracking noises from their toes?
 This mythology actually persisted through the 1950’s before it became common knowledge that ventriloquists, like modern magicians, use distraction techniques to produce the illusion that their voices emanate from the dummy on their laps.